blendax/markdown-to-textbundle-for-bear/README.md

 exported file will be in `your-markdown-folder-export`

+# Known limitations
+If you use yaml frontmatter with an empy tag like: `tags:` the program will give an error.
+You can remove the empty `tags:`in that file to make it work.
+Look at the log what file that the converter tries to convert.

 # Features
 - Copy attachments to the text bundle
 - Support obsidian's `![[file]]` format